joladev/variadic.me/posts/2012-02-25-adventures-in-parsec-attoparsec.markdown

 The full code is available [here][codeexample], including one action that counts the total number of bytes transmitted in requests in the log file.

 I also implemented this script using the map reduce module from [Real World Haskell][rwh], if there's interest I'll show that too.
-For questions or feedback, please email me at <erik@variadic.me>.
+For questions or feedback, please email me at <johanna@variadic.me>.

 [attoparsec]: http://hackage.haskell.org/package/attoparsec-0.10.1.1
 [bos]: http://www.serpentine.com/blog/